CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.2.2 Archiving.txt

 #### OPS.1.2.2.A9 Selection of suitable data formats for the archiving of documents [Head IT, IT operation]

 For archiving a suitable data format MUST be selected.
-It MUST ensure that archive data as well as selected characteristics of the original document medium can be reproduced long-term and true to the original.
+It MUST ensure that archive data as well as selected features of the original document medium can be reproduced in the long term and true to the original.

 The document structure of the selected data format MUST be clearly interpretable and electronically processable.
 The syntax and semantics of the data formats used SHOULD be documented and published by a standardization organization.
 It was intended to use a lossless image compression method for proof-proof and audit-proof archiving.